junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Realization dawns on Dean.
 "So that's your plan when we ran into you and Rowena in LA.
 You were about to cast him into this body and have your little moment of revenge."

-Crowley shrugs, then glares at him with grudge.
+Crowley shrugs, then glares at him with a grudge.
 "Then you lot just *had to* show up and ruin the day for us, didn't you?
 Mother and I had him under control."

 "You and Rowena would be dead if we weren't there!"
 Dean protests.